winlover32/HoneygainPot/FAQ.md

 # FAQ
 ### 1. What is `HoneygainPot`?
-- `HoneygainPot` is a Python-based project that utilizes GitHub Actions to run a Python script for claiming the Honeygain lucky pot, instead of using Docker like the original repository [HoneygainAutoClaim by MrLolf](https://github.com/MrLoLf/HoneygainAutoClaim).
+- `HoneygainPot` is a Python-based project that utilizes GitHub Actions to run a Python script for claiming the Honeygain lucky pot, instead of using physical PC like the original repository [HoneygainAutoClaim by MrLolf](https://github.com/MrLoLf/HoneygainAutoClaim).
 - I have also implemented this feature into the original repository ([PR #9](https://github.com/MrLoLf/HoneygainAutoClaim/pull/9)).

 ### 2. What is the difference between `HoneygainPot` and `HoneygainAutoClaim`?